Jeremy Mayfield: Life after NASCAR

 Mayfield was working as a delivery person while waiting for word on his appeals.
 By 2011, tax officials in Catawba County, North Carolina were on the verge of foreclosing on Mayfield's 388-acre spread there because he owed $82,000 in back taxes.
 In 2012, Mayfield was evicted from his home and was planned to drive in the ARCA series for Carter 2 Motorsports, although this deal fell through.
 On January 6, 2014, Mayfield was convicted on two counts of possession of drug paraphernalia and one count for possessing stolen items, receiving eighteen months of unsupervised probation, and was ordered to pay $88,124.41, adding an extra $1,100 in court costs.

 In 2014, Mayfield raced in the KOMA Unwind Modified Madness Tour, making his debut in the series' inaugural race at Hickory Motor Speedway.
 In May 2014, Mayfield released a video, titled The Mayfield Story, to explain the substance abuse controversy from his point of view.

 In July 2014, Mayfield returned to organized racing competition, driving in a Pro Cup Series event at Tri-County Motor Speedway and finishing seventh of the ten cars that started.
 On September 29, 2014, Mayfield announced he would compete full-time in dirt and Super Late Model racing for 2015.
 On October 8, 2014, Mayfield started a Dirt Late Model team with plans to compete full-time in the World of Outlaws, with Mayfield as driver of the J2 car and Aaron Thomas as owner; former Charlotte Motor Speedway president Humpy Wheeler is an assistant for Mayfield.

-He currently competes around the northwest of the state of Georgia at local dirt tracks.
+Mayfield currently competes around the northwest of the state of Georgia at local dirt tracks.

-He earned his first career Late Model win on November 26, 2018, at Lavonia Speedway, which was his first race win in any division of motorsports, since his final Cup victory of his racing career in 2005.
+Mayfield earned his first career Late Model win on November 26, 2018, at Lavonia Speedway, which was his first race win in any division of motorsports, since his final Cup victory of his racing career in 2005.
 Afterwards, an emotional Mayfield called it the "biggest win of my life."

 "It feels great to get these guys into victory lane," said Mayfield afterwards.
 "We've come close several times, and finally we get to snap that win drought.
 These guys put a great car under me today, and I couldn't be happier."

-As of 2020, Mayfield has mended his bridges with Ray Evernham and has showed interest as a possible participant in the Superstar Racing Experience (SRX) series created by Evernham and Tony Stewart.
+By 2020, Mayfield had mended his bridges with Ray Evernham and showed interest as a possible participant in the Superstar Racing Experience (SRX) series created by Evernham and Tony Stewart.
 He would not make a start however, as the series folded after the 2023 season.

 Beginning in 2023, Mayfield has been a regular in the Grand National Super Series Presented By ECC, capturing multiple victories and titles.